OlhaDorofiychuk/OlhaDorofiychuk/README.md

 Grew up in Ukraine, relocated to UK in 2013.
 Currently live in London.

-🗣 Fluent in: Ukrainian, English, Russian
+- 🗣 Fluent in: Ukrainian, English, Russian.
-🏘️ Former office administator at real estate agency.
+- 🏘️ Former office administator at real estate agency.
 - 👀 I’m interested in JavaScript, HTML, CSS and React
 - 🌱 I’m currently learning Agile.